-- 15. Before transferring an individual's pension to another arrangement, the Pension Regulator expects Schemes to: "Identity unusual or concerning patterns, such as spikes in CETV requests or the same adviser across a multitube of requests". - 16.
+- 12. Before transferring an individual's pension to another arrangement, the Pension Regulator expects Schemes to: "Identity unusual or concerning patterns, such as spikes in CETV requests or the same adviser across a multitube of requests". - 13.
 As we know the freedom and choice reforms have exacerbated scams.
 Prior to 2015, pension liberation scams were prevalent, where savers were encouraged to access their pension prior to age 55.
-Since this time, freedom and choice has opened up new opportunities for scammers, in particular investment scams, typically using both defined benefit transfers and people accessing their defined contribution pension under the pension freedom rules, to convince people to pay a lump sum into a fraudulent fund or bank account. - 17.
+Since this time, freedom and choice has opened up new opportunities for scammers, in particular investment scams, typically using both defined benefit transfers and people accessing their defined contribution pension under the pension freedom rules, to convince people to pay a lump sum into a fraudulent fund or bank account. - 14.
 Not every pension scam can be prevented.
-The Pension Regulator is asking trustees, providers, and administrators to pledge to do what they can to protect scheme members and follow the principles of the Pension Scams industry Group (PSIG) Code of Good Practice. - 18.
+The Pension Regulator is asking trustees, providers, and administrators to pledge to do what they can to protect scheme members and follow the principles of the Pension Scams Industry Group (PSIG) Code of Good Practice. - 15.
 The Pension Regulator states "Pledging to combat pension scams shows your intent to protect your members.
 It tells your members and the pensions industry that you are committed to stopping scammers in their tracks.
-Once you have taken the pledge it's up to you and your scheme or organisation to take action." - 19.
-It is proposed that the Nottinghamshire Pension Fund commit to the Pension Regulators Pledge to combat pension scams, thereby demonstrating its intent to protect its members. - 20.
-To sign up to the Pledge the Fund will be required to commit to the 3 Steps as detailed below- - 21.
+Once you have taken the pledge it's up to you and your scheme or organisation to take action." - 16.At Pension Committee on 29 July 2021, Members approved the Nottinghamshire Pension Fund's commitment to sign up to the Pension Regulators Pledge to combat pension scams, thereby demonstrating its intent to protect its members. - 17.
+Signing up to the Pledge means that the Nottinghamshire Pension Fund is now committed to undertake the 3 Steps of the Pledge laid down by the Pension Regulator. as detailed below - a.
 Step 1 Details the requirements of the Pledge and the action required by Nottinghamshire Pension Fund -

-Requirement of the Pledge Action required by Nottinghamshire

-Pension Fund

-Regularly warn members about pension scams Develop and deliver an annual pension scam communication plan to include -

-Joanna Annual Benefit Statements- All

-Members to receive the ScamSmart

-leaflet with their Annual Benefit

-Statement

-Transfer Requests - review due diligence checks Website messaging Nottinghamshire Pension Fund website - as part of the website review refresh pension scam section.
-ScamSmart campaign Support the TPR and FCA campaigns - through social media, emailing members and adding fresh content to website.
+Requirement of the Pledge Action required by Nottinghamshire Pension Fund Regularly warn members about pension scams Develop and deliver an annual pension scam communication plan to include - • Annual Benefit Statements - All Members to receive the ScamSmart leaflet with their Annual Benefit Statement • Transfer Requests - review due diligence checks Website messaging Nottinghamshire Pension Fund website - as part of the website review refresh pension scam section ScamSmart campaign Support the TPR and FCA campaigns - through social media, emailing members and adding fresh content to website

 Encourage members asking for cash drawdown to get impartial guidance from Money Helper Not available to the LGPS Get to know the warning signs of a scam and best practice for transfers by completing the scams module in the Pension Regulator Trustee Toolkit.
 All Nottinghamshire Pension Administration staff, Pension Committee and Pension Board members to complete the scams module Studying and using the resources on the Financial Conduct Authority (FCA), ScamSmart website, tPR Scams information.
-Review and use content to update website and member communications.
-Considering becoming a member of the Pension Scams Industry Forum Investigate the benefits to becoming a member.
-Take appropriate due diligence measures by carrying out checks on pension transfers and documenting pension transfer procedures See Appendix 1 - Action Plan Clearly warning members if they insist on high risk transfers being paid Ensure transfer process includes required "concerns" communication and audit trail for high risk transfers.
-Report concerns about a scam to the authorities and communicate this to the scheme member Agree and document the process for reporting scams to Action Fraud and other appropriate authorities.
+Review and use content to update website and member communications Considering becoming a member of the Pension Scams Industry Forum Investigate the benefits to becoming a member Take appropriate due diligence measures by carrying out checks on pension transfers and documenting pension transfer procedures See Appendix 1 - Action Plan Clearly warning members if they insist on high risk transfers being paid Ensure transfer process includes required "concerns" communication and audit trail for high risk transfers Report concerns about a scam to the authorities and communicate this to the scheme member Agree and document the process for reporting scams to Action Fraud and other appropriate authorities.
 Update website with details